clux/magic-forest/README.md

 Modern cpp solution is very readable at only a few more lines than the scripting language counterparts.
 A bit of mental overhead on emplace, awkward iterator sempantics with back inserters, but even that is pretty standard modern cpp really.
 There's a more standalone function approach here than rust due to not having traits, and also that passing member functions can look awkward in long `<algorithm>` instructions.

 Rust outperforming C++ was unexpected, but it all seems to come down to how many iterator operations you have to do.
 The original rust solution I saw online was not using `retain` and this saved quite a bit on performance.
+Personally, this feels like one of the cleanest and least magic implementations of the bunch.

 Go and Rust were the only two languages to automatically derive the obvious implementations of equality, comparison and print representation.